-Sligo Walking Tours runs public group tours (1 to 15 people) daily throughout the year, click on the green Book Tickets button to check the available tour dates.
-For larger group numbers 16 to 30 maximum or a private tour, please email or use the contact form on the website, stating the tour date/time required and the numbers in your group.
+Sligo Walking Tours runs public group tours (1 to 15 people) seasonally from March to October, click on the green Book Tickets button to check the available tour dates.
+For private tours or larger group numbers 16 to 30 maximum, please email or use the contact form on the website, stating the tour date/time required and the numbers in your group.

 Where can I park?

 Parking is available at a number of locations throughout the town, see Sligo County Council parking for more information and locations.
 Parking is available nearby to our meeting/finishing points at the Abbey Street car park and on John F. Kennedy Parade.
 Parking in the evenings after 6.30 pm is free and on Sundays/Bank Holidays.
 Tours conclude in the centre of town near O’Connell Street.